 Updated Municipal Wastewater Discharge Permits Proposed for Three North Idaho Cities

-Excessive phosphorus supports algae growth, reduces the amount of dissolved oxygen in the water and generally degrades Spokane River water quality.
-Too much phosphorus in the river can affect both recreation and the well-being of fish and other aquatic life.
+Excessive phosphorus in rivers, lakes and streams supports algae growth, reduces the amount of dissolved oxygen in the water and generally degrades water quality.
+Phosphorus overloading in rivers, lakes and reservoirs can affect both recreation and the well-being of fish and other aquatic life.

-The Clean Water Act requires that all point sources discharging pollutants into waters of the United States must obtain an NPDES permit.
+The Clean Water Act requires that all point sources discharging pollutants into waters of the United States must obtain an National Pollution Discharge Elimination System(NPDES) permit.
 By point sources, EPA means discrete conveyances such as pipes or man-made ditches.
-Some pollutants that may threaten public health and the nation's waters are: metals, human wastes, oil and grease, and pesticides, etc.
+Some pollutants that may threaten public health and the nation's waters are: metals, nutrients human wastes, oil and grease, and pesticides, etc.

 Mail Stop OWW-130